CEI-lab/ECE3400-2017-teamAlpha/docs/lab3.md

 assign PIXEL_COLOR = 8'b000_111_00 \\green
 assign PIXEL_COLOR = 8'b000_000_11 \\blue
 ```
-(Fyi, underscores in verilog are ignored by the compiler, they're just there for readability!)
+(Fyi, underscores in Verilog are ignored by the compiler, they're just there for readability!)

 Second, we drew a black square on a red screen, using an if-statement in a combinatorial block: